netdata/netdata/packaging/installer/methods/kubernetes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document details how to install Netdata on an existing Kubernetes (k8s) cluster, and claim it to Netdata Cloud.
+This document details how to install Netdata on an existing Kubernetes (k8s) cluster, and connect it to Netdata Cloud.

 To see what our Netdata Cloud Kubernetes visualizations have to offer, read the[Kubernetes visualizations Concept](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md)